ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

     theme_marine())
 ```

-__The last site, St. Lawrence estuary, has been monitored by three different studies in different timeperios.__
+__The last site, St. Lawrence estuary, has been monitored by three different studies in different time periods.__

 ```r
 Create an object containing the three populations in the St. Lawrence estuary